COBISS Platform – Co-operative Online Bibliographic System and Services

 To exchange data in the COBISS system, the COMARC/B format is used for bibliographic data, the COMARC/A format for authority data, and the COMARC/H format for holdings data.
 The first two formats are based on the UNIMARC format; the third was developed entirely by IZUM.
 For the international data exchange, the MARC 21 format is used.
 Possible are conversions from the COMARC format into the MARC 21 format and vice versa.
 Records can be exported in either the ISO 2709 structure (MARC 21, COMARC) or XML (Dublin Core, MODS, MARC 21, COMARC).

-In the shared cataloguing process, bibliographic data is entered to local databases and is updated simultaneously in the COBIB shared bibliographic database, while the authority data is entered into CONOR and SGC authority databases.
-Concurrently with this, indexing by using about 100 search indexes for bibliographic, authority and holdings data is carried out.
+In the shared cataloguing process, bibliographic data is entered to local databases and is updated simultaneously in the COBIB shared bibliographic database, while the authority data is entered into two authority databases, formal processing (CONOR) and content processing (subject headings of individual countries).
+Concurrently with this, indexing by using about 100 search indexes for bibliographic data and about 60 for authority data is carried out.

 Before adding a record to the local database, a cataloguer first checks as to whether the bibliographic record already exists in the COBIB shared bibliographic database.
 If it does, they download it to the local database.
 If it does not, they can download the record from the COBISS.net network or from some other foreign database, or create the record in the local database, from which it is then transferred automatically into the shared bibliographic database.